IntelLabs/ParallelAccelerator.jl/README.md

 ## Advanced Usage

 As mentioned above, ParallelAccelerator aims to optimize implicitly parallel Julia programs that are safe to parallelize.
 It also tries to be non-invasive, which means a user function or program should continue to work as expected even when only a part of it is accelerated.
-It is still important to know what exactly are accelerated and what are not, however, and we encourage user to write program using high-level array operations that are amenable to domain specific analysis and optimizations, rather than writing explicit for-loops with unrestricted mutations or unknown side-effects.
+It is still important to know what exactly are accelerated and what are not, however, and as a general guideline, we encourage users to write program using high-level array operations rather than writing explicit for-loops with unrestricted mutations or unknown side-effects, so that they are amenable to domain specific analysis and optimization provided by ParallelAccelerator.

+To help user verify program correctness, the optimizations of ParallelAccelerator can be turned off by setting environment variable `PROSPECT_MODE=none` before running the julia program.
+Doing so will still trigger certain useful macro translations (such as `runStencil`, see below), but no optimizations or Julia-to-C translation will take place.

 ### Array Operations